Toronto cop convicted in beating of Black man who lost eye

 Miller said he didn’t have a chance to fight back, and only recalled seeing Michael Theriault with the pipe.

-His lawyers have alleged outside court that race played a role in the attack.

-The case has also spurred protests by members of Black Lives Matter and other anti-racism activists.
+The case has spurred protests by members of Black Lives Matter and other anti-racism activists.